w9jds/w9jds.github.io/_posts/2015-5-1-whats_new_from_build.md

 First is the debugger.
 You are now able to edit code on the fly while you are debugging.
 No more of that purple line that makes you recompile and run if you change something.
 It even supports writing something then backing it up and running it again.
 Crazy right?!
 It gets better.
 You can also now use full lambda expressions in both the immediates window, and in your watch list.

 They moved on to then show off some of the new renaming systems.
-When you do a rename you no longer have to deal with that annoying popup window, you can just do it inline without having to leave your keyboard.
+When you do a rename you no longer have to deal with that annoying pop-up window, you can just do it inline without having to leave your keyboard.
 They even went a step farther to automatically look for conflicts and try to help you solve them.
 Renaming a new variable to the same name of a property in your object?
 Oh, that is easy to fix we can just add a `this.` in front of the old use of that name.

 That brings me to error handling.
 There where a huge amount of error handling changes that they showed off, but in general `ctrl + .` is your best friend.
 It can do way more for you than it ever could.